gold mines in india

 1. Hutti Gold Mines, (Raichur District, Karnataka)

-Hutti Gold Mines is one of the oldest and most important gold mines in India.
+Hutti Gold Mines is India’s oldest and most substantial gold mines.
 It is currently the only active gold mines in India, producing approximately 1.8 tonnes of gold annually.
-The mine has a history dating back over 2,000 years, with references in ancient Hindu texts like the Mahabharata and Ramayana.
-The mining operations here use both underground and open-pit methods, and the processing plant can handle 3,000 tonnes of ore per day.
+The mine has a history of over 2,000 years, with references in ancient Hindu texts like the Mahabharata and Ramayana.
+The mining operations here use underground and open-pit methods, and the processing plant can handle 3,000 tonnes of ore per day.

 2. Kolar Gold Fields (KGF), (Kolar District, Karnataka)